-An autopsy and/or tests may help to provide answers as to why your baby died.
-The hospital staff will have information about this.
-In many instances an autopsy or post-mortem may be recommended, but is not a legal requirement.
-Making the choice can be very difficult, and it is helpful to talk about it with your midwife, hospital staff or the pathologist (if possible) if you are unsure.
-If you give permission for an autopsy to be performed on your baby, you are also giving permission for clinical photos to be taken.
+An autopsy and/or tests may need to be performed in order to try to obtain answers as to why your baby died.
+The hospital staff will have information about autopsies or postmortems for you to read.
+You do not have to have a post-mortem or autopsy performed on your baby - the choice is yours.
+Making the choice can be very hard, and it is helpful to talk about it with your midwife, hospital staff or the pathologist (if possible) if you are unsure.
+If you give permission for an autopsy to be performed on your baby, you are also giving permission to have clinical photos taken.